HOW'S YOUR NATURE KNOWLEDGE? READING FOR INFORMATION.

 This task could be completed post-visit if required

 The task will prepare students for visiting the park and gardens as they will have gained an insight into the kind of nature attractions they could discover there, enriching their entire experience.
 Students will have practised their reading and interpretation skills.
-Students will have gained additional knowledge about many specimen trees in the park’s vicinity (the number varies depending on the resource chosen); this will support their learning in Science (crosses over with aspects of units such as ‘Plants’ and ‘Living Things and their Habitats’ etc.)
+Students will have gained additional knowledge about mammals, birds or butterflies in the park’s vicinity (depending on the resource chosen); this will support their learning in Science (crosses over with aspects of units such as ‘Plants’ and ‘Living Things and their Habitats’ etc.)

 Not quite right?